open-sauced/docs/docs/contributing/introduction-to-contributing.md

 npm run push
 ```

 Using the `npm run push` command is an interactive replacement for `git commit`.
-It enforces the conventional commits specification for writing commit messages, making it easier for developers and maintainers to understand the changes made in a particular commit.
+It enforces the conventional commit specification for writing commit messages, making it easier for developers and maintainers to understand the changes made in a particular commit.

-Assuming you are dealing with code changes and you add them using `git add`, once you are ready to commit, there are 2 ways we can proceed: `git commit` or `npm run push`.
-The second method is preferred, as doing a subsequent `git push` and then opening a PR would ensure the title is conforming to our standards.
+Assuming you are dealing with code changes and you add them using `git add`, once you are ready to commit, there are two ways we can proceed: `git commit` or `npm run push`.
+The second method is preferred, as doing a subsequent `git push` and opening a PR would ensure the title conforms to our standards.

 ### Work in Progress

-GitHub has support for draft pull requests, which will disable the merge button until the PR is marked as ready for merge.
+GitHub supports draft pull requests, which will disable the merge button until the PR is marked as ready for merge.

 ## Issues

-If you wish to work on an open issue, please comment on the issue with `.take` and it will be assigned to you.
-If an issue is not assigned, it is assumed to be open for anyone to work on.
-Please assign yourself to an issue before beginning work on it to avoid conflicts.
+If you wish to work on an open issue, please comment on the issue with `.take`, and it will be assigned to you.
+If an issue is not assigned, it is assumed to be available for anyone to work on.
+Please assign yourself to an issue before working on it to avoid conflicts.

-If you are contributing to the project for the first time, please consider checking the [bug](https://github.com/open-sauced/hot/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%90%9B+bug%22) or [good first issue](https://github.com/open-sauced/hot/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels.
+If you contribute to the project for the first time, you can check issues with [good first issue](https://github.com/open-sauced/hot/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or [bug](https://github.com/open-sauced/hot/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%90%9B+bug%22) labels.

-In case you get stuck, please feel free to ask for help in the [Discord](https://discord.gg/U2peSNf23P) server or GitHub Discussions.
+In case you get stuck, feel free to ask for help in the [Discord](https://discord.gg/U2peSNf23P) server or GitHub Discussions.

-Please note that we have a [code of conduct](./code-of-conduct.md), please follow it in all your interactions with the project and it's contributors.
+Please follow our [code of conduct](./code-of-conduct.md) in all your interactions with the project and its contributors.

 ## Triage Team